-Oh, Guanajuato – we miss you already!
+Oh, Guanajuato - we miss you already!
 After our 3 day visit, we decided to stay for another 30 and really loved our month of living in this city full of surprises.
-There’s so much to explore and we’ve compiled a list of 50 fun things to do in Guanajuato that are budget friendly too.
-For more ways to save in Guanajuato city, you may enjoy our our budget city guide.
+There's so much to explore and we've compiled a list of 50 fun things to do in Guanajuato that are budget friendly too.
+For more ways to save in Guanajuato city, you may also enjoy our budget city guide.

 FUN THINGS TO DO IN GUANAJUATO: MAIN ATTRACTIONS